JFrog CLI environment variables

 export JFROG_CLI_MIN_CHECKSUM_DEPLOY_SIZE_KB=50

-# Return exit code 2 when no files are affected
+To return exit code 2 when no files are affected (supported commands include copy, delete, delete-props, set-props, download, move, search, and upload):

 export JFROG_CLI_FAIL_NO_OP=true